artisan-roaster-scope/artisan/_docs/01-quick-start-guide.md

 For most people unless you have a USB isolator you need to unplug your computer when using Artisan or will get feedback loops that will create all sorts of crazy spikes in the graph.
 If you are using a desktop I guess you need to get an isolator.

 Before or after your first roast, look at the [setup page](/_docs/03-setup.md)to see how to adjust your bean temp readings and your sampling rates.

+You can save your graphs under File>Save Graph to various size formats or PDF.
+You can aslo convert your data to other formats and export it under the File>Convert and File>Export commands.
+You can import another roaster's file under File>Import.

+To review your own files you can use File>Open and search for a file or use the list under File>Open Recent.
+When starting a roast you can choose File>New and pick one of the previous Roast Profiles you may have saved.